The Care Team

 - Collaboration – you and your therapist work as a team, developing mutual understanding, setting goals and following through on objectives

-- Understanding – your clinician provides you with the information you need to understand the eating disorder and other difficulties you may be facing, and provides a comprehensive outline of the planned treatment and possible multidisciplinary care team support
+- Education– your clinician provides you with the information you need to understand the eating disorder and other difficulties you may be facing, and provides a comprehensive outline of the planned treatment and possible multidisciplinary care team support

 We encourage people to ask the questions in this Consumer checklist before starting their treatment journey.